chenpingjun1990/CortexAnalysis/README.md

 Related to [FreeSurfer] [FreeSurfer] installation and usage.

 ## Cortical Mapping
-Using [Area Preserving Brain Mapping] [Area Preserving Brain Mapping] to unfold 3d mesh to 2D surface.
+Using [Area Preserving Brain Mapping] to unfold 3d mesh to 2D surface.

 ## Cortical Analysis
 Extract features from 2D image, using classification method (SVM, Random forest